 Getting rich requires an aggressive, risk-seeking mindset.
 For example, looking for the next opportunity or deal, embracing leverage, taking large concentrated risks.

 Staying rich requires finding your enough and downshifting.
-For example, being content with what you’ve done, conservative, and shunning risky ventures.
+For example, being content with what you’ve done, being conservative, and shunning risky ventures.